anoopsarkar/nlp-class/hw3.md

     * First read [Collins 2002](http://www.aclweb.org/anthology/W/W02/W02-1001.pdf).
     * For more detailed pseudo-code see [Sarkar 2011](http://www.cs.sfu.ca/~anoop/papers/pdf/syntax-parsing-survey-2011.pdf) (page 36 and the more efficient version in page 38).
 * Use a [different data representations](http://www.cs.sfu.ca/~anoop/papers/pdf/ai05.pdf) for chunking and combine them with voting or other means.
-* Use [stochastic gradient descent](http://leon.bottou.org/projects/sgd) which uses online learning to train the CRF.
+* Change the perceptron to be a multi-layer perceptron with word representations.
+* Augment the word representations with pre-trained word representations from word2vec or Glove.
+* Use ELMO embeddings as pre-trained token-level word representations as input to the multi-layer perceptron.

 But the sky's the limit!
 You are welcome to design your own model, as long as you follow the ground rules: